jobstdavid/eppverification/README.md

     distinguished from a random draw from the predictive probabilistic forecast *F*.
 -   **sharpness**.
 It refers to the dispersion (spread) of the predictive probabilistic forecast *F*.
-Additionally it is a a property of the predictive probabilistic forecast *F*, only.
+Additionally it is a property of the predictive probabilistic forecast *F*, only.
 The more concentrated/narrower the predictive probabilistic forecast *F* is, the sharper the forecast is.
--   **calbibration and sharpness simultaneously**.
+-   **calibration and sharpness simultaneously**.
 Proper scoring rules assess calibration and sharpness properties of the predictive probabilistic forecast *F* simultaneously.
 They are functions of the predictive probabilistic forecast *F* and the associated observation